unicodeveloper/laravel-exam/README.md

 * How do I log an error?
 * How do I populate my database with sample data?
 * How do I seed my database for column that is a foreign key referencing to other table?
-* I need to send 5 emails and a text message to newly registered users efficiently.
-What's the best way to go about it?
+* How do I send 5 emails and a text message efficiently to newly registered users?
 * How do I test sending emails without actually sending emails to real addresses?
 * I just installed laravel and have the evil whoops error, how do I find out what's wrong and fix it?
 * How can I hide all stack `whoops` error information when the application is in production?
-* I need users to have several roles and be permitted to perform some actions based on those roles.
-How do I make that happen?
+* How do I assign serveral roles to users and permit the users to perform some actions based on those roles?
-* I want to set up billing and subscription with Stripe and Braintree.
-What's the best package to use?
+* What is the best package to set up billing and subscription with Stripe and Braintree?
 * How does Laravel handle Assets?